 The best part is that I can do it from wherever in the World that I like.
-So, while my home is Toronto, Canada, my past four winters were spent in Costa Rica, Uruguay, Thailand, and Hawaii.
+So, while my home is Toronto, Canada, my past two winters were spent in Hawaii and Thailand.
+This winter we're planning a 45-day cross-country road trip followed by 4-6 months in Central America.